-- Any reactionary steps needed to events this week or current levels of activity?
+- Any reactionary steps needed to events this week or current levels of business activity?

 Those are some rough ideas.
 It’ll be entirely dependant on what your company does and how you go about your day-to-day running.
-An e-commerce site will be quite different from someone with a side hustle trying to make an extra £100 per week.
+An e-commerce website will be quite different from someone with a side hustle trying to make an extra $100 per week.

-They are the sort of questions I ask myself each week to keep me on track with my operations and can hopefully get you started no matter your niche.
+They’re the sort of questions that can be good to ask each week to keep things on track.
+They might be able to get you started no matter your business type or niche.